The AFAA: Who We Are and What We Do

 We offer technical help in finding code requirements and offering informal interpretations.
 We offer this as a member benefit, but admittedly have offered it to anyone who calls.
 In the near future we will offer FREE advice only to members and all AHJ’s, but non-members will have to join to get this information.
 That will make that a REAL member benefit.
 We don’t need to offer a clearinghouse for formal interpretation – that is what NFPA does.
 However if there is a problem with the process, AFAA CAN help to get that rectified.

 We have polled our members for their input.
 We had a Membership survey that went out two years ago to define what is important.
 We will be sending out another one soon and the information will be available to all members.

 The Member Association Boards and Officers as well as the National Board and Officers feel that AFAA is an excellent organization that CAN help make a difference.
 We can’t do it without members or member support.
 So if you think we can help you, join us.
 More important, if you think you can help us, JOIN.

 The AFAA List Server is back up and operating.
 Only members can log in.

 The AFAA started this list about 18 years ago as a means for the industry to ask for help, find information about fire alarm issues, get informal interpretations of what the code says and share experiences with our jobs and the codes.
 The AFAA welcomes constructive input from members as well as nonmembers.
 If you do not like the way the system runs or how codes and standards are written, become part of the solution.

-To join the AFAA List Server follow this link to the National AFAA and look to the lower left of the home page to sign up with your email address.
+To join the AFAA List Server follow this link to the National AFAA and look to the lower left of the home page to sign in with your email address.
 You have the option of getting each message as it’s posted or getting the digested version once a day.
 We have many members with some very good advice, as with any list server, some with less good advice.